Madaya Township

+Taungbyone Festival of nat (spirit) takes place in the township in August yearly.
+The township is also home to Myanmar's largest marble quarry in Sagyin.

 History

 In the 16th century, the Gwe Shans built a stockade in the village of Okpo.
 On October 1, 1886, there was a reported small native garrison at Madaya and nearby Lamaing and the town was subject to invasion the same month.

-Taungbyone Festival of nat (spirit) takes place in the township in August yearly.